microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

   - Loading Data into Lakehouse
   - Exploring the SQL endpoint
   - Data Visualization using Power BI
-  - Transforming Data using Fabric notebooks
+  - Data Analysis & Transformation with Apache Spark in Fabric
+  - Download the image files into the Lakehouse
   - Training a Machine Learning Model
   - Resources
 ---